AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/dynamic-chat-overview.md

 This is where you can see a list of all the agents that have connected their calendars, what order they'll be presented to website visitors, and create custom routing rules.
 [Learn more about Routing](/help/marketo/product-docs/demand-generation/dynamic-chat/appointment-scheduling/routing.md){target="_blank"}

+## Live Chat {#live-chat}

+Offer your qualified web visitors to connect with your sales representatives via live chat.
+LINK TO DOC

 ## FAQ {#faq}

 **Can I install Dynamic Chat anywhere on my company website or does it only work on Marketo landing pages?**